-Vacation leave of 10 days and 5 days is awarded on a fiscal year basis to all full-time personnel employed on a twelve-month basis and eleven-month basis, respectively.
+Vacation leave of 12 days is awarded on a fiscal year basis to all full-time personnel employed on a twelve-month basis.
 No other employees are eligible to earn vacation leave.
-Vacation leave not utilized during the fiscal year may be carried over to the next fiscal year, providing such vacation leave does not exceed 20 days for a twelve month basis employee and 10 days for an eleven month basis employee.
+Vacation leave not utilized during the fiscal year may be carried over to the next fiscal year, providing such vacation leave does not exceed 10 days.
 Upon terminating employment, the School District pays all unused and unforfeited vacation benefits to employees.
 Accordingly, vacation benefits are accrued as a liability in the government-wide financial statements.
 A liability for these amounts is reported in the governmental fund financial statements only if they have matured, for example, as a result of employee resignations and retirements by fiscal-year end.